If you are serious about book marketing and building your author platform, you probably already have at least one

 To get the maximum value from all your posts and pages, though, there are must-have plugins that will help increase your site traffic and, therefore, your book sales.

 At the same time, all WordPress users should ensure that site security is sound.

 1. Revive Old Post

-Without a doubt, Revive Old Post is absolutely the most effective tool for increasing site traffic.
+Without a doubt, Revive Old Post is one of the most effective tools for increasing site traffic.
 I have been using it for years now.

 With Revive Old Post, you can share all of your existing posts and pages on Facebook, Twitter, Linkedin, and Tumblr using automated schedules.